 Our long-standing partnership with Makukhanye School, South Africa brings tremendous rewards to children of both schools.

 Since 2003 St Faith’s has supported Makukhanye Township School in Jeffreys Bay, Eastern Cape, South Africa.
 This mutually beneficial relationship grew from simple beginnings from the planning of a rugby tour to the region.
-As part of our first visit to the school 14 years ago we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
+As part of our first visit in 2003 we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
 Since then numerous annual fund raising activities including an annual day at St Faith’s dedicated to learning more about life in a township in South Africa and followed by an afternoon of activities ranging from sponsored walks to pie tossing competitions and ‘pin the tail on the teacher’, have generated funds to provide a hot food program which has been so successful that the Eastern Cape Department of Education have rolled out similar programs across the township schools in the region.
 We have also funded the paving of outside areas to reduce muddiness and install a tarmac area for hard court sports.
 Recent funds from St Faith’s have been used to refurbish and better equip classrooms and to provide weekday hot food for all pupils and weekend food for the considerable number of orphans at the school.

 In July 2019 35 pupils, six staff and many parents enjoyed a 12 day tour of South Africa.
 As well as visiting six schools to play sport and music, travelling the length of the ‘Garden Route’, enjoying a safari, visiting Nelson Mandela’s former cell on Robben Island and spotting penguins in their natural habitat, the highlight of the tour was a two-day visit to Makukhanye.
 This was the school’s fifth visit since our relationship began in 2003.